Context Graph vs Knowledge Graph: Key Differences for AI

 Permalink to “1.
 Decision traces and precedent links”

-Critically, modern context layer implementations treat decision history as queryable graph elements.
-They are not relegated to external audit logs or detached workflow systems.
+Modern context layer for AI implementations treat decision history as traversable graph elements, not entries relegated to external audit logs or detached workflow systems.

 2. Temporal qualifiers and time-travel support